‘Family is family’

-The premise is intriguing: Ryan, a run of the mill construction worker, is called off a job site by an estate planner who alerts him about his birth-father’s death.
+The premise is intriguing: Ryan, a run of the mill construction worker, is called off a job site by an estate planner who alerts him about his birth father’s death.
 Apparently he just inherited his dad’s luxurious $2 million home overlooking the ocean in Herald Point.
 And then… as always… madness ensues.

-Similar to The Shining, once on property, it seems something overtakes the tedious life of the male lead and drives him into deliberate insanity.
+Similar to The Shining, once on the property, it seems something overtakes the tedious life of the male lead and drives him into deliberate insanity.
 Unlike The Shining though, Inheritance is a monotonous lacklustre film.
-It doesn’t come close to comparison of Kubrick’s masterpiece.
+It doesn’t come close to a comparison of Kubrick’s masterpiece.

 Ryan (Joliet) brings his pregnant fiancé, Isi (Sara Montez) to visit the gated house as they explore the property and decide whether to keep or sell the house, in order to plan for their future.
 Little details start to unfold.
 Painfully slowly.
 Nothing catastrophic occurs to a climactic point of reckoning that will satisfy the hopeful viewer.
 Well, maybe one small incident.
 But hardly earth-shattering for an intended mystery film.

 A social call from Ryan’s extroverted sister and her husband is a bright moment!
 While the brooding and bland new house owner welcomes his family to dinner in the home, a sibling rivalry comes to fruition and words begin to pierce each other over the meal.
 It’s a highlight of an otherwise dismal feature.
-But alas, it is a short lived moment and then it’s back to watching strange apparitions waking him up, hallucinations of the dead father in his surf gear just glimpsing at Ryan, and one quirky encounter with the bohemian next door neighbour.
+But alas, it is a short-lived moment and then it’s back to watching strange apparitions waking him up, hallucinations of the dead father in his surf gear just glimpsing at Ryan, and one quirky encounter with the bohemian next-door neighbour.

 A cousin’s sudden appearance digging up dirt in the yard gave some promise to a bitter battle between fists, but once again…tragic disappoint develops as the unsettling and tiresome film continues to drag.